List of Curb Your Enthusiasm guest stars

 Many episodes of the American HBO comedy television series Curb Your Enthusiasm feature guest stars.
-While a lot of these guest appearances are for fictional roles, a large number of the guest stars on the show are celebrities playing themselves (or fictionalized versions thereof), including actors, comedians and sportspeople.

-Curb Your Enthusiasm stars Larry David (co-creator of Seinfeld) as himself, with Cheryl Hines as his wife Cheryl, and Jeff Garlin as his best friend and manager Jeff.
-A number of the guest stars have recurring roles on the show, with some appearing especially frequently, such as Richard Lewis (himself), and Susie Essman (Susie Greene).

-This list contains all guest appearances on Curb that received a "Guest Star" or "Special Guest Star" billing in the closing credits of at least one episode.
-Sometimes an actor might not be credited as guest star on his or her first appearance, but will be in subsequent episodes.
-For example, Susie Essman appears as Susie in several episodes of the first season, but only got nominated to guest star role in the second season.
-The list may also contain certain notable non-guest star appearances, if the person plays him- or herself; such as Dr. Phil McGraw's role in the episode "Vehicular Fellatio", in which he played himself but did not receive guest star billing.
+While a lot of these guest appearances are in fictional roles, many celebrities appear as themselves (or fictionalized versions thereof), including actors, comedians and sportspeople.Curb Your Enthusiasm stars Larry David (co-creator of Seinfeld) as himself, with Cheryl Hines as his wife Cheryl, and Jeff Garlin as his best friend and manager Jeff.
+A number of the guest stars have recurring roles on the show, with some appearing especially frequently, such as Richard Lewis (himself), and Susie Essman (Susie Greene).This list contains all guest appearances on Curb that received a "Guest Star" or "Special Guest Star" billing in the closing credits of at least one episode.
+Sometimes an actor might not be credited as a guest star on his or her first appearance, but will be in subsequent episodes.
+For example, Susie Essman appears as Susie in several episodes of the first season, but was not credited as a guest star until the second season.
+The list also contains cameo appearances by celebrities who played themselves, such as Dr. Phil McGraw in the episode "Vehicular Fellatio".